Medicare Boot Camp®—Physician Services Version

 • Appropriate billing for bilateral surgeries, assistant surgeons, co-surgeons, and team surgeons

-Module 10: Clinical Lab, Radiology and Other Diagnostic Services
+Module 9: Clinical Lab, Radiology, and Other Diagnostic Services

-• Determine when the professional and technical component services for a diagnostic test are separately billable
+• Determining when the professional and technical component services for a diagnostic test are separately billable

-• Determine when and how to use modifiers to appropriately bill for professional and technical component services
+• Determining when and how to use modifiers to appropriately bill for professional and technical component services

 • Physician supervision required for a particular diagnostic test

-• Bill appropriately for diagnostic radiology services in a professional practice setting
+• Billing appropriately for diagnostic radiology services in a professional practice setting

 • Application of multiple procedure payment reduction and calculation of its effect on reimbursement

-• CLIA requirements applicable for laboratory services furnished in a professional practice setting
+• Clinical Laboratory Improvement Amendments (CLIA) requirements applicable to laboratory services furnished in a professional practice setting

-• Locate and effectively use the clinical diagnostic laboratory services fee schedule and the national coverage determinations (NCDs) applicable to clinical laboratory services
+• Locating and effectively using the clinical diagnostic laboratory services fee schedule and the NCDs applicable to clinical laboratory services

-• “Incident to” and “split/shared” coverage of NPPs services
+• “Incident to” and “split/shared” coverage of NPP services

-• Circumstances when NPP services may appropriately billed under “split/shared” coverage rules
+• Circumstances when NPP services may be appropriately billed under split/shared coverage rules

 • Overview of Medicare coverage of services provided by interns and residents